TapwaveZodiac/novelaiUKB/docs/Moving-to-GLM.md

 **Assistant** is everything the model produces.

 ## gMASK & sop
-[gMASK]`<sop>` are a pair of reserved markers.
+[gMASK]`<sop>` are a pair of reserved markers which must be kept together.

 You can add them yourself, but in this case you **must build the whole context manully**, including *not including /nothink*.
 This means none of the text injection (lorebook, memory, etc) are used *at all*, you must put them in and categorize them yourself.

 # Changes